 Topical minoxidil (marketed as Rogaine) is the traditional way of delivering minoxidil to the scalp.
 However, what has gained traction over the past few years is using oral minoxidil, which is actually how minoxidil was discovered since higher oral doses are still used for high blood pressure and hair growth was noticed in these patients on this treatment.
 Oral minoxidil offers a much easier compliant route of delivery for patients and can be compounded as a single pill with oral finasteride to further make taking a single pill easier.
 Typically, it is just once a day that you would take this pill.
+If you’re located in Dallas, you can consult with our experts to discuss the best hair restoration options for you.

 Contact Us Today!
 Read Our Manifesto Visit Our Gallery